Akshaydineshan/Event_saver/README.md

-**This is an Evets Saving application for a EventSaver web app developed using MongoDB, Express.js, Angular.js and Node.js (MEAN Stack).
+**This is an Events Saving web app developed using MongoDB, Express.js, Angular.js and Node.js (MEAN Stack).
 Title: Event_Saver**

 Project in action